spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 [+] Cisco-IOS(SHA-256)
 [+] Cisco Type 4

 Cisco?
-We're not onm a router.
+We're not on a router.
 I find another site to crack Cisco SHA256.
 That doesn't work either.
 Something is off here.
 I repeat the entire process, racking my brain.
 This doesn't make any sense.
 Fianlly, I'm staring at the hash and it dawns on me... this looks a lot like base64 except it's missing equals signs.

 ```
 # echo "YzZkNmJkN2ViZjgwNmY0M2M3NmFjYzM2ODE3MDNiODE==" | base64 -d